Relintai/pandemonium_engine_docs/tutorials/physics/soft_body.md

 Let's make a cloak in the Platformer3D demo.

+Note:
-.. note:: You can download the Platformer3D demo on `GitHub ( https://github.com/godotengine/godot-demo-projects/tree/master/3d/platformer )`_ or `the Asset Library ( https://godotengine.org/asset-library/asset/125 )`_.
+ You can download the Platformer3D demo on `GitHub ( https://github.com/godotengine/godot-demo-projects/tree/master/3d/platformer )`_ or `the Asset Library ( https://godotengine.org/asset-library/asset/125 )`_.

 Open the `Player` scene, add a `SoftBody` node and assign a `PlaneMesh` to it.